 Frances Jo Hamilton

 Frances lives by the statement that if your admin piece is not together your stuff is just not going to work.
-Finding her way in the non-profit world from the very beginning of her career, serving as a volunteer, committee chairperson, board member, and community organizer, she learned the importance of a strong board that supports the health of its volunteers.
+Finding her way in the non-profit world at the beginning of her career, serving as a volunteer, committee chairperson, board member, and community organizer, she learned the importance of a strong board that supports the health of its volunteers.
 She took the job as Executive Director of her communities’ Main Street program.
-Finding an affinity for the process of organizing, Frances also founded two other non-profit organizations and currently works with over 70 communities in Ohio to provide strategic planning, work planning, board development, committee training, leadership training, and overall organizational structure.
-Frances thrives in situations where there is a need for all parties to be heard but also help to move groups toward a common goal.
-She prides herself on giving very concrete next steps and providing ways for these communities to do, rather than talk about, what needs to happen.
+Frances founded two other non-profit organizations and currently works with over 70 communities in Ohio to provide strategic planning, work planning, board development, committee training, leadership training, and overall organizational structure.
+Frances thrives in situations where there is a need for all parties to be heard but also helps to move groups toward a common goal.
+She prides herself on giving concrete next steps and providing ways for these communities to do, rather than talk about, what needs to happen.

 JoAnn has been the Executive Director of the Coffey County Chamber of Commerce, Burlington, KS, since February 2019.
 She has 35+ years of marketing and management in various fields.

 As a small business owner of a quarterly publication for 10 years in home state of Ohio that she sold in 2017, JoAnn developed a passion for mom and pop businesses in mid 80’s after watching a client lose their family owned grocery store to a Walmart that opened up one block away.

 In May 2019, she was invited to hear Jon speak and knew she needed to hear more!